I remember the meeting.

 The night was spent like I imagine most parents spend it after hearing the word pass from the lips of educators or specialists to their ears and into their aching hearts.
 Looking up online tests, completing surveys and checklists, watching videos and reading countless medical articles and personal blogs (Hello!).
 After looking through a slew of stories about how Hard parenting an autistic child is, and everything from meltdown to finances, when we were limp from exhaustion, eyes and brain burning from reading all the material, unable to make a coherent thought because we had just researched a thousand different ways to treat (or not treat), about diets, exercise, specialists and a MILLION different acronyms, we eventually fell asleep.

 Each place I reached out to talked about individual therapies, nothing that included parents and siblings.
 Everything had a Do It On Your Own Attitude.
+Every site we went onto talked about curing Autism and nothing about accepting and loving our child just for who he is.
 We felt overwhelmed.
 We became increasingly more stressed and negative because everything we looked into was so pessimistic.
 There was no encouragement to find joy in parenting or your child.
 My son was, admittedly, hard to parent.
 His routines were carved into stone, meltdowns were incredible, self harming or lashing out at me was becoming a daily event because of all the extra stress happening in our family.
+My husband worked away from home, only coming back once a month for a weekend.
 I kept getting advice that placed the blame solidly on my shoulders.
 My parenting style was the reason he ‘acted out’.
 The self doubt, the guilt, the enormity that ALL of this could potentially be because of ME weighed on my heart.

 I am going to fast forward in time now.
-My husband and I decided to ignore Every.
+I decided to ignore Every.
 Single.
-Piece of ‘traditional parenting’ advice we were given.
-We appreciate and value therapy and recognize that it is something our son absolutely needs, but we also dislike that so many of his therapies are individual.
+Piece of ‘traditional parenting’ advice I was given.
+I appreciate and value therapy and recognize that it is something my son absolutely needs, but I also dislike that so many of his therapies are individual.
 My son is ONE of my children.
 I have two other vibrant and wonderful children and I want them to all feel and be a part of our crazy unique family.
 So we found a family behavior therapist.
-We have worked with this company for 7 years and counting now.
+We worked with this company for 7 years.
 We have come up with a slew of creative ideas that we incorporate into our everyday life for all of our children to help with: gross and fine motor activities, silly games to improve social skills, ridiculous things to help with recognition of emotions.
-We changed how we lived – travelling and staying for long periods of time in different places.
+We changed how we lived, either my husband travelled and we stayed home or we packed up and went with him and stayed for long periods of time in different places.
 Yes it was practical for my husband’s work, but it also gave us the ability to give our son the structure and routine he needed while showing him that he can be other places than just his home.
-We built up an incredible supportive community.
-Life is pretty good at the moment (but it can and will more than likely change).
+In any place that I went, I made it my goal to build up an incredible supportive community.

 If your child has recently had a diagnosis of Autism or is going through the process: Here are the words I need you to hear.